-Prerequisite(s): Geometry and Biology of the Living Earth or Animal Biology \Freshmen interested in taking Chemistry must have completed at least Geometry with a B or better and will need to specifically request General Chemistry.

-They will be expected to take AP Biology as one of their science courses in order to be prepared for the Washington

-Comprehensive Assessment of Science (WCAS).
+Prerequisite(s): Algebra I and Biology of the Living Earth or Animal Biology Freshmen interested in taking Chemistry must have completed Algebra I with a B or better and will need to specifically request General Chemistry.
+They will proceed to take AB Biology as one of their science courses in order to be prepared for the Washington Comprehensive be expected to take AP Biology as one of their science courses in order to be prepared for the Washington Comprehensive Assessment of Science (WCAS).